qtepics/qtepics.github.io/environment_variables.md

 ## <a name="Build"></a><span style='color:#006666'>QEGui Display Manager</span>

 These environmnet variables affact QEGui only.
-They will not affect other bespoke display managers using the QPICS Qt framework.
+They will not affect other bespoke display managers using the EPICS Qt framework.

 With the exception of --help and --version, any QEGui long option may now also be specified by a correcponding environmnet variable.